iterative/dvc.org/public/static/docs/command-reference/diff.md

 </details>

-## Example: Previous version of the same branch
+## Example: Previous commit in the same branch

 The minimal `dvc diff` command only includes the "from" reference (`a_ref`) from which to calculate the difference.
 The "until" reference (`b_ref`) defaults to